-transaction logs (Data Protector specific term)
+transaction logs

-Keeps track of IDB changes.
+(Data Protector specific term) Keep track of IDB changes.
 The archiving of transaction logs should be enabled to prevent you from losing the transaction log files that are created after the last IDB backup and are necessary for IDB recovery.

-transaction log table (Sybase specific term)
+transaction log

-A system table in which all changes to the database are automatically recorded.
+(Sybase specific term) A system table in which all changes to the database are automatically recorded.

-transportable snapshot (MS VSS
+transportable snapshot

-specific term)

-A shadow copy that is created on the application system and can be presented to the backup system which performs the backup.

-See also Microsoft Volume Shadow Copy service (VSS).
+(Microsoft VSS specific term) A shadow copy that is created on the application system and can be presented to the backup system where a backup can be performed.
+See also Microsoft Volume Shadow Copy Service (VSS).

-TSANDS.CFG file (Novell NetWare specific term)
+TSANDS.CFG file

-A file that allows you to specify the names of containers where you want backups to begin.
-It is text file located in the SYS:SYSTEM\TSA directory on the server where TSANDS.NLM is loaded.
+(Novell NetWare specific term) A file that allows you to specify the names of containers where you want backups to begin.
+It is a text file located in the SYS:SYSTEM\TSA directory on the server where TSANDS.NLM is loaded.